 The Trails Church exists to glorify God by making disciples through the gospel, in community, and on mission.
 While intentionally planting a church centered on the gospel, our aim is to build a church rooted in Scripture and passionate about reaching people and seeing them flourish as disciples of Jesus.

 This is the beginning and end of our mission: to glorify God.
 Perhaps this part of the mission is best summed up in the great commandment: Loving God with all our heart, soul, and strength.
-This is how the bible defines worship: to love and glorify God in all things.
-We believe that the entirety of the Christian life, and heartbeat of the local church is the glory of God.
+This is how the Bible defines worship: to love and glorify God in all things.
+We believe that the entirety of the Christian life and the heartbeat of the local church is the glory of God.

 How do we primarily achieve glorifying God as a church?
 Through making disciples.